Chinese Company's Flawed Vaccines Draw Anger And A Criminal Inquiry

 The scandals have sparked a social media uproar and threatened confidence in China's health regulators, coming two years after nationwide fraud was unearthed in the country's vaccine market.
 In 2016, investigators busted a crime ring for illegally reselling millions of vaccines without following proper storage and refrigeration protocols — leaving many parents worried that their kids might be either sickened or left unprotected from future illness.

-In addition to parents' concern over the possibility that their children may have been endangered, NPR's Anthony Kuhn reports from Beijing, "Many consumers are angry because they believe that the government coddles drug firms and regulators, while punishing whistleblowers who bring the scandals to light."
+And as NPR's Anthony Kuhn reports from Beijing, "Many consumers are angry because they believe that the government coddles drug firms and regulators, while punishing whistleblowers who bring the scandals to light."

-Other Chinese pharmaceutical companies are also now facing intense scrutiny and potential spot inspections, especially after some of them have run into their own high-profile problems.
+Other Chinese pharmaceutical companies are now facing intense scrutiny and potential spot inspections, especially after some of them have run into their own high-profile problems.

 Earlier this month, the U.S. Food and Drug Administration issued a safety alert for some blood pressure and heart medications, if their active ingredient valsartan was produced by China's Zhejiang Huahai Pharmaceuticals.
 The reason: The products were tainted by a potentially cancer-causing impurity.

-The FDA said the problem was linked to a change in the manufacturing process in China – and that the impurity may have gone undetected for "as long as four years."
+The FDA said the problem was linked to a change in the manufacturing process in China — and that the impurity might have gone undetected for "as long as four years."

 The current vaccine case "crossed a moral line," Chinese Premier Li Keqiang said over the weekend.
 He added, "Any wrongdoing will be severely punished regardless of who is involved."